 Embroker has partnered with 10 commercial lines carriers, including major names like The Hartford

-and Travelers, and is licensed in all 50 states.
+, and is licensed in all 50 states.

 Is an outdated loyalty system the only thing keeping brokers from oblivion?